-If you are not a resident of Kansas, but you received income from Kansas sources, you must file a Kansas return regardless of the amount of income received from Kansas sources (see definition of Kansas source income on page 24).
+If you are not a resident of Kansas, but you received income from Kansas sources, you must file a Kansas Individual Income Tax return regardless of the amount of income received from Kansas sources.

 If your employer withheld Kansas taxes from your wages in error, you must also file a Kansas return in order to receive a refund, even though you had no income from Kansas sources.
 A letter from your employer on company letterhead and signed by an authorized company official explaining the error must accompany your return.
 The letter must state the amount of wages and withholding applicable to Kansas.